REUTERS NEXT-Waymo has tens of thousands people on San Francisco robotaxi waitlist, co-CEO says

 By Paresh Dave and Hyunjoo Jin

-Dec 3 (Reuters) - Waymo has given hundreds of people robotaxi rides since its test rollout in San Francisco in August, with tens of thousands more residents sitting on a wait list, the Alphabet Inc GOOGL.O company's co-chief executive said on Friday at the Reuters Next conference.
+Dec 3 (Reuters) - Waymo has given hundreds of people robotaxi rides since its test rollout in San Francisco in August, with tens of thousands more residents on a waitlist, the Alphabet Inc GOOGL.O company's co-chief executive said on Friday at the Reuters Next conference.

+Waymo in August started giving autonomous rides to a limited number of people in San Francisco with safety drivers using its Jaguar electric vehicles.

+Waymo has deliberately selected diverse testers, Tekedra Mawakana said, to ensure feedback is representative of the broader population.
+For instance, half of its San Francisco riders are women.

-(Reporting by Paresh Dave and Hyunjoo Jin in San Francisco; editing by Jonathan Oatis)
+(Reporting by Paresh Dave and Hyunjoo Jin in San Francisco; editing by Jonathan Oatis and Nick Zieminski)

 ((paresh.dave@thomsonreuters.com; 415-565-1302;))